aalhour/aalhour.github.io/_posts/2016-03-01-queryable-list-for-python.markdown

 categories: python, data structures, algorithms, linq, queryable, collections
 ---

 As a programmer who spent a long period of time developing software in C# and .NET, moving to the Python world was exciting, but at the same time it was not that easy.
-One of the challenges I had to face is to replace my dependance on the convenience of LINQ with other constructs that Python offers, such as the built-in methods `map`, `reduce` among others, in addition to the cool built-in modules `functools` and `itertools`.
+One of the challenges I had to face is to replace my dependance on the convenience of LINQ with other constructs that Python offers, such as the built-in methods `map`, `reduce` among others, as well as the cool built-in modules `functools` and `itertools`.

 Some people might argue that LINQ is not the most efficient solution for querying collections, and it isn't.
 But on the other hand, it's definitely the most convenient and simplest one to write expressions in terms of queries or transformations on a data collection.